-Over two thirds of the 240,000 hectares of land owned by the MOD is held solely for the purpose of training the Armed Forces.
-This land is known as the Defence Training Estate (DTE).
+Over two thirds of the 240,000 hectares of land owned by the MOD is held solely for the purpose of training the armed forces.
+This land is known as the defence training estate.

-The DTE comprises 16 major Armed Forces training areas, and 104 other minor training areas, ranges and camps.
+The training estate comprises 16 major armed forces training areas, and 104 other minor training areas, ranges and camps.

 There are 6 regional training areas covering the whole of the UK: